 Noguera studied classical guitar performance with Bill Coulter at the University of California, Santa Cruz.
 There, she also received masterclasses with classical guitarists, Andrew York, Benjamin Verderi, and Grisha Goryachev.
 Janet has also studied with acclaimed fingerstyle players such as Alex de Grassi and Thomas Leeb at their summer workshops.
 In 2015, she was a recipient of the Plantronics Creativity & Innovation Scholars Award 2015 (presented annually by the UCSC Arts Division,) and in 2017, she was awarded both the UCSC Chancellor’s Award and the Dean’s Award for her Senior Recital and composition project for the UCSC Guitar Ensemble, "Endless Journey."

 Later in 2017, she won the international Fretmonkey Guitar Solo Contest, an online contest organized by Fretmonkey Records, a record label of Progressive Fingerstyle guitar based in Arkansas, CA.

 With a love of all things music, performance and entertainment, Janet Noguera seeks to continually develop, create, and share her musical artistry with the world.
-Today, Janet Noguera is available for work in the studio, on commercial projects, or for private events to compliment the style and setting of any occasion.
+Today, Janet Noguera is available for work in the studio, on commercial projects, online private lessons, or for private events to compliment the style and setting of any occasion.